tom-master/newcrm/NewCRM/NewCRM.Web/Scripts/HoorayUI/js/artDialog4.1.7/_doc/highlight/readme.eng.txt

   value            property's value inside a rule, from ":" till ";" or
                    till the end of rule block
-  number           number within a value string           string within a value hexcolor         hex color (#FFFFFF) within a value function         CSS function within a value params           everything between "(" and ")" within a function
+  number           number within a value
+  String           String within a value hexcolor         hex color (#FFFFFF) within a value function         CSS function within a value params           everything between "(" and ")" within a function